fraimondo/csguide-hands-on/README.md

 Edit that file and delete the key that is not working.
 For HCP, it will be `[datalad_2Dhcp_2Ds3]`.
 Delete that line, as well as key_5fid and secret_5fid.

+### SecretService Keyring

+Use the utility `seahorse` and remove the elements

+_Password for 'key_id' on 'datalad-hcp-s3'_
+_Password for 'secret_id' on 'datalad-hcp-s3'_

+If you don't have `seahorse` installed, you can install it.

 ### macOS Keyring

 This means that your keys are installed in the macOS keyring.